 Miller Theatre is a 688-seat proscenium theater best suited for productions with a large anticipated audience.
 University procedures prohibit Miller Theatre from renting directly to students; the event must be contracted by an Officer of Columbia University, or of a University affiliate.
-Ask your Student Affairs adviser for details; they can also provide information about the Miller Theatre Fund.
+Ask your student group adviser for details.

 Some additional information can also be found on the Miller Theatre renting web site.

 Jewish Theological Seminary (JTS)